 - Where controlled sampling is allowed by law and University policy, it must be limited as to time and quantity.
 The consumption of alcohol must not be the sole purpose of any promotional activity.

-- Promotional activities must not be associated with otherwise existing campus events or programs without the prior knowledge and consent of the Director of Student Activities.
+- Promotional activities must not be associated with otherwise existing campus events or programs without the prior knowledge and consent of the Office of Student Engagement.

-- Display or availability of promotional materials must follow the posting policy developed by the Director of Student Activities go to http://sites.jcu.edu/deanofstudents/pages/community-standards/posting
+- Display or availability of promotional materials must follow the posting policy developed by the Office of Student Engagement go to http://sites.jcu.edu/deanofstudents/pages/community-standards/posting .

-- The Director of Student Activities must approve advertising or marketing for an event that has alcohol available.
+- The Office of Student Engagement must approve advertising or marketing for an event that has alcohol available.